“If you have built castles in the air, your work need not be lost; that is where they should be. Now put the foundations under them.”

 David Lombard

-Since 2018, I’ve been mainly working and publishing in the fields and areas of contemporary (American) literature and culture, life writing and memoir studies, the environmental humanities, the health humanities, aesthetic theory and theories of the sublime, American Transcendentalism, and comparative literature.
+Since 2018, I have been mainly working, publishing, and teaching in the fields and areas of American literature (from the nineteenth century to the present), life writing studies, ecocriticism and the environmental humanities, the health humanities, aesthetic theory and theories of the sublime, and comparative literature.

-I’m the author of the book Techno-Thoreau: Aesthetics, Ecology and the Capitalocene (Macerata: Quodlibet, 2019), which served as an extended pilot study for my PhD project funded by the Belgian National Fund for Scientific Research (F.R.S.-FNRS).
-In addition, my essays and book reviews have been published in edited volumes as well as in academic journals such as Épistémocritique, Miranda, the Journal of Arts and Media Studies, the Metacritic Journal for Comparative Studies and Theory, Local Environment, The Trumpeter, and Acta fabula.
+I am the author of the book Techno-Thoreau: Aesthetics, Ecology and the Capitalocene (2019), which served as an extended pilot study for my PhD project, and of multiple enclyclopedia entries, book reviews, blog articles, and essays published/accepted for publication in edited volumes as well as in peer-reviewed academic journals such as The Yearbook of English Studies, Épistémocritique, and Miranda.

-Besides, I have teaching experience, having taught English and Spanish for a few months at Belgian high schools, ESP (English for Specific Purposes) classes for three years at various faculties of the University of Liège (at the department of Institut Supérieur des Langues Vivantes), and literature and literary criticism classes at the universities of Liège and Leuven.
-I am also occasionally invited to teach classes and give lectures whose topics are closely related to my research projects or to the broader field of literary and cultural studies.
+Besides, I have significant teaching experience.
+I have taught English and Spanish for a few months at Belgian high schools, ESP (English for Specific Purposes) classes for three years at the Institut Supérieur des Langues Vivantes, and Anglophone literature and literary criticism classes at ULiège and KU Leuven.
+I am also occasionally invited to give guest/class lectures whose topics are closely related to my research projects.

 Education:

-M.A., Modern Languages and Literatures: English and Spanish (research focus with an emphasis on American Literature and Culture, and Ecocriticism), University of Liège, Belgium, 2016 (magna cum laude, grade for master’s thesis: 95%).
+- MA, Modern languages and literatures: English and Spanish (research focus with an emphasis on American literature and ecocriticism), University of Liège, Belgium, 2016 (magna cum laude, grade for master’s thesis: 95%).

 Employment: